On this page

 Where you have different margins on different products, this will expand your offer.

 And if your competitors drop prices on a particular product, you may be able to focus your marketing efforts on other products on offer, rather than go head-to-head with your competitors.

 Focus on value

-An important point to make is don't be afraid to drop a product or service line that is not profitable, it is better to focus on the profit making areas of your business than chase money that is disappearing!
+If you have a product or service line that's not profitable, don't be afraid to drop it – it's better to focus on the profit making areas of your business than chase money that's disappearing.

 Case Study: Advice on pricing strategies

 'Good research and a good plan helps you make sure your pricing strategy lines up with your target market.Shelly Collins, Galerie Montmartre